 The U.S. Supreme Court sanctioned stop and frisk searches in Terry v.
 Ohio (1968).
 A police officer need only have a reasonable suspicion of criminal behavior to detain and question a person (the "stop").
 An officer who has reason to believe the detainee may be armed and dangerous can at the same time carry out a limited pat-down search for weapons (the "frisk").
 This rule applies whether the suspects are on foot or in a car.
 A "reasonable suspicion" requires more than a hunch or a mere distrust; the officer must have objective grounds, based on all of the circumstances, to suspect that a person is involved in criminal activity.

 Example: Officer Crosby sees Stills and Nash talking normally on a street corner.
 Having a hunch that a drug transaction may be underway, Crosby detains and frisks the pair.
-The officer finds a gun in Nash’s pocket and arrests him.
+He finds a gun in Nash’s pocket and arrests him.
 Under these circumstances, Officer Crosby had no right to detain Stills and Nash in the first place.
-A "hunch" doesn’t authorize detention; an officer must have "articulable facts supporting a reasonable suspicion" (U.S. v.
+A "hunch" doesn’t authorize detention; an officer must have "articulable facts supporting a reasonable suspicion."
+(U.S. v.
 Hensley, U.S. Sup.
 Ct.
 1985).
 Because the initial detention was improper, the frisk incident to that detention was also improper, and the result of the frisk—the gun—is inadmissible.